We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Improved Clarity

-If the diamond hadn’t been enhanced, inclusions would’ve given the surface a cloudy and muted look.
-For diamonds that are naturally lower on the clarity scale, those blemishes may have been visible to the naked eye.
+If the diamond hadn’t been enhanced, inclusions might’ve given the surface a cloudy and muted look.
+For diamonds that are naturally lower on the clarity scale, those blemishes are sometimes visible to the naked eye.
 Other times, its imperfections are only seen under intense magnification.

 Still a Real Diamond

-Another pro of a clarity enhanced diamond is unlike laboratory-produced diamonds, enhanced ones are still the real deal.
+Another pro of a clarity enhanced diamond is enhanced ones are still the real deal.
+Some buyers opt for lab-grown diamonds because of the significant cost savings, which can range from 40% to 60%.

 That’s why clarity enhancement is a popular option for those with their eyes on a lower price but still want the authenticity of a real diamond, even if the lab-created diamond had fewer blemishes.